 This course will integrate prior learning of general concepts and knowledge of health, nursing care of an expectant mother, newborn and pediatric patients and the roles of their family members.
 The birth process, newborn care, basics of pediatric nursing care, common and predictable health problems of infants, children and adolescents will be discussed in theory.
 Nursing knowledge, skills, and abilities requisite to providing safe, effective, holistic, evidence-based nursing care will be discussed and practiced in the classroom, lab and clinical settings.
 Pre-requisite: Admittance to AASPN program, NURS 101, NURS 102, NURS 103, & NURS 105.
-Co-requisites: NURS 201, NURS 202.
-AND NURS 222.
+Co-requisites: NURS 201, NURS 202, AND NURS 222.

-NURS 222 Maternal and Child Health Nursing Clinical 1 Credits concepts of health and nursing to care giving of an expectant mother, newborn and pediatric patients.
+NURS 222 Maternal and Child HealthNursing Clinical1 Credits

+This course will accompany NURS 221.
+This course will integrate prior learning of general concepts of health and nursing to care giving of an expectant mother, newborn and pediatric patients.
 Basic and theoretical concepts relating to the legal/ethical considerations that impact PN practice in maternal/child clients will be examined.
 Nursing knowledge, skills, and abilities requisite to providing safe, effective, holistic, evidence-based nursing care will be discussed and practiced in the clinical settings.
 Pre-requisite: Admittance to AASPN program, NURS 101, NURS 102, NURS 103 & NURS 105.
 Co-requisites: NURS 201, NURS 202 & NURS 221.